-Ice Breaker Bridal Shower Games
+Traditional Bridal Shower Games

+- Toilet Paper Wedding Dress: Divide the group into two or more teams of at least three people each.
 The teams are given rolls of toilet paper, and each team chooses a "bride."
 Give the teams 15 minutes to create a wedding dress on their "bride" using the toilet paper.
-At the end of the allotted time, vote for the best wedding dress and the funniest, and give prizes to the winners.
+At the end of the allotted time, vote for the best and funniest wedding dresses.

-Everyone introduces herself and tells the group three things about herself: two are true, one is a lie.
+- Two Truths and a Lie: Everyone introduces herself and tells the group three things about herself: Two are true, and one is a lie.
 The audience then writes down or shouts out which one they think is a lie.

+- Who Am I?: Before the party, make a list of famous romantic couples that your guests are likely to know.
+These can be modern (Jessica Tandy and Hume Cronyn), fictional (Fred and Wilma Flintstone), or historical (Antony and Cleopatra).
 Write each name down separately on name tags and as each guest arrives, put a name tag (without showing them) on their back.
 Their task is to go around the party and ask yes or no questions about their "secret identity."
 For example, "Am I a fictional character?"
 "Am I a man?"
 Then, they have to find their "better half."
 The game ends when everyone has found their partner.
 Award a prize to the first couple to do so.

 Get to Know the Bride Games